Benchmarking Unsupervised Object Representations for Video Sequences: Results

-\subsection{Results}
+\textbf{SCALable Object-oriented Representation (\textsc{SCALOR})}~\citep{Jiang19} is a spatial transformer-based model that factors scenes into background and multiple foreground objects, which are tracked throughout the sequence.
+Frames are encoded using a convolutional LSTM~$f$.
+In the proposal-rejection phase, the current frame $t$ is divided into $H \times W$ grid cells.
+For each grid cell a object latent variable $\bz_{t,h,w}$ is proposed, that is factored into existence, pose, depth and appearance parameters.
+Subsequently, proposed objects that significantly overlap with a propagated object are rejected.
+In the propagation phase, per object GRUs are updated for all objects present in the scene.
+Additionally, \textsc{SCALOR} has a background module to encode the background and its dynamics.
+Frame reconstructions are rendered using a background decoder and foreground STNs for object masks and appearance.
+For full details on \textsc{SCALOR} as well as information regarding hyperparameter tuning, refer to Appendix~\ref{method_scalor}.

+\section{Results}

-We start with a summary of our overall results across the three datasets and four models (\tabref{tab:result}) before analyzing more specific challenging cases using variants of the VMDS dataset.
+We start with a summary of our overall results across the three data sets and four models (\tabref{tab:result}) before analyzing more specific challenging scenarios using variants of the VMDS data set.

 \resultstable